 A day in the life: Kevin White on tackling financial crime at Barclays

-An apprenticeship programme at Barclays’ Whippany campus in New Jersey took Kevin White from cruise ship DJ to a role tackling financial crime at the bank.
+Barclays' Connect with Work programme and an apprenticeship programme at the company's Whippany campus in New Jersey took Kevin White from cruise ship DJ to a role tackling financial crime at the bank.
 The Internal Compliance Technology Apprentice tells us how the transition helped him “grow as a person” – and why he loves going to work every day.

 My alarm goes off… at 5.20am.
 I get dressed and say good morning to my mother before jogging to Jamaica Station in New York.
 From there, I take two trains and then run to catch the 6.45am shuttle to the Barclays Whippany office.
 I have to time it perfectly to get to work for my 7.30am start.